futuredapp/Monkey-Madness/README.md

 2. Monkey is dead - log from test is saved to desktop

 ##Warning
-- Monkey won't stop if you disconnect cable or kill script on the computer, you need to use adb_killmonkey in order to stop it.
+- Monkey won't stop if you disconnect usb or kill script, you need to use adb_killmonkey in order to stop it.
-- Keep in mind that monkey is upredictable, it can send emails, delete files or worse if you let it (if it's possible inside your app).
+- Keep in mind that monkey is unpredictable, it can send emails, delete files or worse if you let it (if it's possible inside your app).
 Always use debug versions of your apps to prevent dangerous actions.